 A senior course recommended for students who will be taking university calculus courses.
-Calculus topics include: limits and continuity; derivatives; graphing; applications of derivatives; integration; applications of integration.
-Topics in modern mathematics of social choice, management science, growth and symmetry.
+Calculus topics include: limits and continuity; derivatives: graphing: applications of derivatives; integration; applications of integration.
+Topics in modern mathematics will be chosen from the mathematics of social choice, management science, growth and symmetry.

 High School Equivalent: Math 31 Prerequisite: MATH 096 or Math 30 (Pure) Corequisite: Math 096 or Math 30 (Pure)